JackDinn/tbtray/README.md

 # tbtray
-A rough hash up for a thunderbird tray addon
+A rough hash up for a thunderbird tray addon for linux.

 Its not really meant for anyone else to use but iv got nothing against people using it.
 Keep in mind im probably the worlds worst coder.
 I'm doing this to try and learn a little about using git and github.